Bruno Stefanini

-Bruno Stefanini (August 5, 1924 – December 14, 2018) was a Swiss real estate investor and art collector.
+Bruno Stefanini (5 August 1924 – 14 December 2018) was a Swiss businessman, real estate investor and art collector.
+His net worth was estimated at almost 1 billion Swiss Francs by Handelszeitung.

-Life

-Born on August 5, 1924, in Winterthur, Switzerland, Bruno Stefanini did not come from a wealthy family.
-He set up his real estate company Terresta AG next to the restaurant run by his father on Marktgasse in Winterthur.
-He passed the entrance examination to the ETH Zurich, completed recruit school and served in the army up to the rank of captain.
-He abandoned his studies in natural sciences in favor of a career in the real estate industry.
+Early life and education

+Stefanini was born on 5 August 1924, the second of two children, to Giuseppe Antonio Stefanini (1894–1973), an innkeeper, and Elisabeth Katharina Stefanini (née Hüppi; 1894–1983), into a Catholic family.
+He had an older brother, Aldo Stefanini (born 1921).

+His father, Giuseppe, was originally from Italy and was naturalized as Swiss citizen living in Winterthur in 1928.
+His mother originally hailed from Glarus, Switzerland, but was primarily raised in Alsace.
+In 1930, Giuseppe and Katharina took over the working-class restaurant Zum Salmen which was owned by an Italian workers cooperative.
+Giuseppe served as the president of the cooperative between 1935 and 1965.
+Through his role, he received the first right of refusal to off-market real estate deals, which enabled him to acquire 18 apartments and create modest affluence.

+His teacher did not recommend him to complete the Matura, mainly due to his working class background.
+He completed his Matura and passed the entry exam to ETH Zurich, where he studied for several semesters but did not graduate.
+He abandoned his plans to graduate with a degree in natural sciences to pursue real estate full-time.

+Career

 Real estate

-Stefanini owned many properties in the city including, part of Steinberggasse in Winterthur's old town.
+Stefanini owned many properties in the city, including part of Steinberggasse in Winterthur's old town.
 He also owned the Sulzer high-rise building..
 In 2009, the city had two properties on Steinberggasse scaffolded because of danger to passers-by.
 His castles, including Salenstein Castle, also fell into disrepair, leading to media reports.

 Stefanini owned an estimated 280 properties in Switzerland.
 His personal history was considered somewhat mysterious and excited interest.
 He had transferred most of his assets to his foundation, which he set up in 1980.